Jamie Y. Findlay

 About me

-I am a Postdoctoral Research Fellow in Semantics at the University of Oslo, where I am part of the Universal Natural Language Understanding project [ ].
+I am an Associate Professor (Førsteamanuensis) in Linguistics at the University of Oslo, in the Department of Linguistics and Scandinavian Studies.
 The main focus of my work is on using computational and mathematical tools to explore syntax and semantics (I don’t think the two can be meaningfully studied in isolation*).
 But I am interested in all areas of grammatical theory (including meta-theory), and in all areas of linguistics more broadly: as well as syntax and semantics, my research has touched on sociolinguistics, pragmatics, and cognitive linguistics.

 Areas of expertise